RIAPS/riaps.github.io/apidoc/docprocess.md

   Copy the contents of the riaps-pycom/doc/build folder to the riaps.github.io/apidoc/pycom-apidoc.

-## Doxygen Documentation Process
+## RIAPS Core Doxygen Documentation Process

->MM TODO :  still determining

 ### Environment Setup